The Sumsub Story

 Launching Sumsub: First Steps

-Initially, the company focused on KYC solutions, an emerging trend at the time.
+Initially, the company focused on onboarding solutions for online businesses.
 In 2017, during the ICO boom, Sumsub spotted a golden opportunity in crypto compliance.
-With hundreds of companies in their initial stages and short deal cycles, the crypto industry was an ideal testing ground for both the technology and the product.
-The timing couldn’t have been better—it allowed them to refine and quickly scale their offering to industries like transportation and classifieds, attracting big names like BlaBlaCar, Gett, Toyota, Hyundai, and Avito.
-Despite a small team, the product's success led to rapid expansion.
+With hundreds of companies in their early stages and short deal cycles, the crypto industry became an ideal testing ground for both the technology and the product.
+This allowed Sumsub to refine and quickly scale its offering to industries like transportation and classifieds, attracting big names like BlaBlaCar, Gett, Toyota, Hyundai, and Avito.

 2017-2021